Grounds and Jumpers: What’s the Difference?

 While jumper sets and ground sets share similar basic construction–a length of insulated wire with a clamp on each end–the difference is in the details of the components.

-Because jumpers are designed to carry a continuous load of current while in use, the jumper cable must be insulated and rated based on the voltage (15, 25, and 35 kV) and continuous ampacity (the greater the gauge of the wire, the greater the ampacity).
+Because jumpers are designed to carry a continuous load of current while in use (or let traffic keep flowing freely), the jumper cable must be insulated and rated based on the voltage (15, 25, and 35 kV) and continuous ampacity (the greater the gauge of the wire, the greater the ampacity).
+In other words, the traffic detour needs to have sufficient lanes and a high enough speed limit to safely re-direct all the cars on the road or there are going to be problems.
 The jumper cable needs to be sufficient to not overheat during usage.
 As with any electrical assembly, a jumper set is only as capable as its lowest-rated component.
-When configuring jumper sets, it is essential to ensure that the cable, clamps, and ferrules are appropriately rated for the anticipated load.
+When configuring jumper sets, it is essential to ensure that the cable, clamps, and ferrules are appropriately rated for the anticipated load, or else you might be trying to divert a four lane highway down a gravel country road.

 Tallman Equipment jumper set configurations are available in 15, 25, and 35 kV ratings, with conductor sizes ranging from #2 through 4/0.
 Larger conductor sizes provide greater ampacity.
+It’s like having more lanes on the highway to allow more traffic to move through.
 Although jumper clamps and ferrules are typically rated for 400 amps, the conductor size often becomes the limiting factor.
 For example, #2 jumper cable is rated at 200 amps, 1/0 at 250 amps, 2/0 at 300 amps, and 4/0 at 400 amps.
 A jumper set using #2 cable and 400-amp clamps will therefore still be limited to a 200-amp rating.
 That said, smaller conductor sizes are lighter and more flexible, which can improve ease of handling and installation in the field.

 The size and style of clamps for the jumper set is the next major consideration.
 Clamps are often either chosen based on an ACSR size (such as 477 ACSR) or a conductor diameter range (e.g. 0.162″-2.0″).
 Different styles of clamps can be used on jumper sets (e.g clear, c-type, and duckbill).
-Each utility or contractor may have its own standard requirements.
+Each utility or contractor may have its own standard requirements (always check with your utility to ensure you are following their standards).

 Ground Sets: The Sum of Their Parts

 Ground sets offer a little more variety than jumper sets, depending on the application.
-Straightforward standard ground sets are the most similar to jumper sets ( two clamps, ferrules, copper wire…etc.), but there are also specialty ground set options for different jobs.
-The variations in those ground sets typically comes down to the kind of clamps or other form of attachment makes the set suitable for situations such as substation grounding or tower grounding or equipment grounding.
+Standard ground sets are the most similar to jumper sets (two clamps, ferrules, copper wire…etc.), but there are also specialty ground set options for different jobs.
+The variations in those ground sets typically comes down to the kind of clamps or other forms of attachment that make the set suitable for situations such as substation grounding or tower grounding or equipment grounding.

 Unlike jumper sets, ground sets are not designed to carry continuous current.
 Instead, their purpose is to safely conduct fault current to ground during abnormal conditions.
+Or to continue the traffic analogy, the runaway truck ramp is meant as a one time exit for that runaway truck.
+It does not need to be a four lane highway.
+It just needs to be sufficient for the biggest truck that might come rumbling toward it.
 As a result, grounding cable is generally not rated for high voltage insulation (most grounding cable is rated to 600 V).
-Grounding wire has minimal insulation that is more concerned with protecting the inner stranding from damage from outside elements.
+Grounding wire has minimal insulation that is more concerned with protecting the inner stranding from damage from outside elements so that when it is needed, it is still in working order.

 Ground clamps are where most of the variation lies.
 C-type clamps can be serrated or un-serrated and are often used on stranded conductor.
 Flat-face clamps clamp onto flat surfaces like tower legs.
 All-angle clamps, as the name indicates, offer a variety of approach angles to the conductor to give greater flexibility in setup.
 Clamps are connected to the conductor via a ferrule.
 Ferrules are compressed onto the conductor threading for a secure connection without creating too much resistance.
 The ferrules then connect securely to the clamp to ensure an unimpeded flow of current.